Tsimina/Single_Image_Dehazing/README.md

 This repository contains two main dehazing architectures:

-- **UNet-DCP (vanilla):** A baseline U-Net model that uses the RGB input concatenated with a Dark Channel Prior (DCP) map to guide transmission estimation.
+- **U-Net DCP (vanilla):** A baseline U-Net model that uses the RGB input concatenated with a Dark Channel Prior (DCP) map to guide transmission estimation.

 ![dcp_vanilla](https://github.com/user-attachments/assets/54a213c4-d5d9-4d52-b706-df3aa08a414a)

-- **UNet-DCP+SAR:** An extended multimodal variant that integrates a synthetic SAR reflectivity map alongside the RGB and DCP inputs, allowing the network to leverage both appearance-based and structure-aware priors for more robust dehazing, especially in challenging regions like sky or low-texture areas.
+- **U-Net DCP+SAR:** An extended multimodal variant that integrates a synthetic SAR reflectivity map alongside the RGB and DCP inputs, allowing the network to leverage both appearance-based and structure-aware priors for more robust dehazing, especially in challenging regions like sky or low-texture areas.

 ![dcp_sar_sch](https://github.com/user-attachments/assets/2e03974c-a54b-4e86-8e83-66e66113ded8)

-Our dehazing network uses a UNet architecture to fuse multi-scale feature representations with haze-specific priors:
+Our dehazing network uses a U-Net architecture to fuse multi-scale feature representations with haze-specific priors:

 - **Encoder:** Downsampling path extracts hierarchical features
 - **Decoder:** Upsampling path restores spatial resolution and refines the dehazed output